Don't Call Me Up

-"Don't Call Me Up" is a song by English singer and songwriter Mabel, included on the 2019 reissue of her debut mixtape, Ivy to Roses, and debut album, High Expectations.
+"Don't Call Me Up" is a song by English singer Mabel, included on the 2019 reissue of her debut mixtape, Ivy to Roses, and debut album, High Expectations.
 It was released by Polydor Records on 18 January 2019.
-As of February 2023, the music video has received over 300 million views on YouTube, making it her most-viewed video on the platform.
+As of June 2025, the music video has received 370 million views on YouTube, making it her most-viewed video on the platform.

 Writing and recording

 Mabel wrote "Don't Call Me Up" with Camille Purcell, and Steve Mac, who also produced the song.
 Unlike her previous writing and recording sessions, Mabel only had one day to work with Mac and Purcell, and the recording excluded the harmonies and ad-libs common in her previous material.
 She went into the session feeling sad about a previous relationship and wanted to write a positive breakup song to feel better.

 The song stemmed from the refrain's "Don't Call Me Up" hook which was brought up during a discussion they had about ignoring a phone call from a former lover and how good that felt.
 Finding the hook simple and relatable, they decided to use it in the verses as well.
 It was the first song Mabel recorded where her lead vocals from the final and demo versions sounded nearly identical.